lynndylanhurley/devise_token_auth/README.md

 rake db:migrate
 ~~~

-There will also be an initializer file at `config/initializers/devise_token_auth.rb`.
+An initializer will also be created at `config/initializers/devise_token_auth.rb`.
 The following settings are available for configuration:

 * **`change_headers_on_each_request`** _Default: true_.
 By default the authorization headers will change after each request.
 The client is responsible for keeping track of the changing tokens.
 The [ng-token-auth](https://github.com/lynndylanhurley/ng-token-auth) module for angular.js does this out of the box.
 While this implementation is more secure, it can be difficult to manage.
 Set this to false to prevent the `Authorization` header from changing after each request.
 *  **`token_lifespan`** _Default: 2.weeks_.
 Set the length of your tokens' lifespans.
 Users will need to re-authenticate after this duration of time has passed since their last login.